Orange Collective

 Fuel.
 Most funded SMR challengers — Oklo, X-energy, TerraPower, Radiant, Antares — need HALEU, a fuel the US has produced roughly 920 kg of, total, against multi-tonne per-reactor needs.
 Domestic enrichment covers an estimated 10–25% of projected 2050 demand, and the shortage already pushed TerraPower's Natrium out two years.
 Apollo's standard low-enriched uranium ships commercially today from Framatome and Westinghouse.[26]
 [31] [32] [43]

 Components.
-BWXT — sole manufacturer of nuclear components for the US Navy, with a $6B backlog — has a commercial agreement for pressure vessels.
-Siemens Energy supplies turbines; ABB and Framatome handle instrumentation and control.
+BWXT — sole manufacturer of nuclear components for the US Navy, with a $6B backlog — and Framatome are under commercial agreements, covering pressure vessels, fuel, and instrumentation.
+Siemens Energy (turbines) and ABB (controls) are under memoranda of understanding.
 Nothing in the bill of materials requires a factory that doesn't exist.[34]

 Turbines.
 Steam turbines carry a 2–3 year backlog — tight, but a different world from gas turbines, which GE Vernova expects to be sold out through 2030 with ~3-year lead times.
 Apollo's stated goal is compressing typical 5–10 year nuclear vendor lead times to 2 years for first delivery.[33]